brutopolis/.github/profile/README.md

 # brutopolis - the bruter project collection

-this organization is a collection of everything that is related to bruter's development, including the bruter itself, buxu, packages and such;
+this is a collection of everything that is related to bruter's development, including the bruter itself, buxu, packages and such;